-When my son was a three year-old, and “No!” was his favorite expression, my husband and I decided upon a strategy.
-We hadn’t had a clue how draining parenting could be, and we only had one kid.
+When my son was a three year-old and “No!” was his favorite expression, my husband and I decided upon a strategy to cope with how draining parenting could be (even though we only had one child).
+It worked surprisingly well for us.

 We banned the word “tired” from our vocabulary.
-Of course, we came up with various ways of saying it… “I’m extremely fatigued…” or, “I’m totally zonked at the moment…”.
+Of course, we came up with various ways of hinting about it… “I’m extremely fatigued…” or, “I’m totally zonked at the moment…”.
 And hopefully the other would laugh.

 “I go to work every day and then come home and work some more.
 I do everything around here.”